Helping You to Maximize Your Academic Pursuits

 Specialty Student Interest Group

 Our mission is to provide students with a comprehensive introduction to Plastic & Reconstructive Surgery.
-We aim to provide a review of diverse surgeries with guest lectures sharing the breadth of their specialties so that they share their surgical expertise with us.
-We also hope to eliminate any stigma related to the fields and expand the knowledge beyond common cosmetic procedures such as rhinoplasty or breast augmentation and expand into reconstructive procedures such as cleft palate reconstruction and pectoral major advancement flaps for trauma patients.
-We will host suturing workshops and provide a networking platform for students to establish mentorships with plastic surgeons regionally in the greater Inland Empire and nationally as well.
-Lastly, we will provide insight regarding the competitive residency application process and offer important advice from the very residents and specialists who were once in our shoes.
+We aim to provide a review of the diverse surgeries within the field.
+Our goals include expanding student knowledge within the field and expanding interest into reconstructive procedures such as cleft palate reconstruction and pectoral major advancement flaps for trauma patients.
+We will host suturing workshops and provide a networking platform for students to establish mentorship with plastic surgeons regionally in the Inland Empire.
+Lastly, we will provide insight regarding the residency application process and offer important advice from plastic surgery residents and specialists.

 Premedical Undergraduate Mentorship Program (PUMP)